lkevinzc/dance/README.md

 ```

 ## Discussion
-Any discussion or suggestion is welcomed!
+Any discussion or suggestion is welcome!
 Feel free to contact the author via `liuzichen@u.nus.edu`  :)

 ## Citation
 If you find this project helpful for your research, please consider citing using BibTeX below: